NFL Top 100

-The NFL Top 100 is an annual television series counting down the top one hundred players in the National Football League (NFL), as chosen by fellow NFL players.
+The NFL Top 100 is an annual television series aired during the NFL offseason counting down the top one hundred players in the National Football League (NFL), as chosen by fellow NFL players.
 The rankings are based on an off-season poll organized by the NFL, where players vote on their peers based on their performance for the recent NFL season.
 Only players that are not retired in the next season are eligible for consideration.

 In 2010, NFL Network aired The Top 100: NFL's Greatest Players, an all-time top 100 list, with wide receiver Jerry Rice being voted as the number-one player.
 The following year, the network debuted their annual NFL Top 100, with quarterback Tom Brady being voted at the top.
 Brady holds the record for most number-one selections, with four (2011, 2017, 2018, and 2022).
 Fellow quarterback Patrick Mahomes is the only other player to have been voted number-one multiple times (2021, 2023).
-Non-quarterbacks to be voted number-one include running back Adrian Peterson (2013), defensive end J. J. Watt (2015), defensive tackle Aaron Donald (2019), wide receiver Tyreek Hill (2024), and running back Saquon Barkley (2025).
+Non-quarterbacks to be voted number-one include running back Adrian Peterson (2013), defensive end J. J. Watt (2015), defensive tackle Aaron Donald (2019), wide receiver Tyreek Hill (2024), running back Saquon Barkley (2025) and defensive end Myles Garrett (2026).